Ode to Joy (TV series)

 Ode to Joy (欢乐颂 (歡樂頌)) is a 2016 Chinese television series jointly produced by Shandong Television Media Group and Daylight Entertainment Television Ltd. It is based on the same title novel by A Nai.
 The first season of the drama aired from 18 April to 10 May 2016.

 The second season of the drama aired from 11 May to 10 June 2017.
+The 3rd and 4th season were released in 2022 and 2023 respectively.
+The main characters and their actors have been changed from Season 3.

 Synopsis

 The series is about five modern women who live on the 22nd floor of an apartment complex called "Ode to Joy" in Shanghai.
 Each with their unique personality and lifestyle, the five women have different backgrounds, including their age, social status, personality and careers.
 Their relationships were initially rocky, but eventually they became good friends and neighbours.
 Together, they navigate their career and love lives, solving problems and growing more resilient.